jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module4/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BIGIP1 and BIGIP2 are in a cluster which shares configuration objects.
-As configuration objects are in sync, we only need to install the TS package and send a declaration to a single BIG-IP.
+As configuration objects are in sync, we going to install the TS package and send a declaration to a single BIG-IP.

+..Note:: In a normal environment you should install the TS package on all BIG-IP units.

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~